leap-stc/leap-stc.github.io/docs/introduction/getting_started.md

 !!! note

-    Depending on your [membership](reference.membership.tiers) you might see different options (e.g. GPU might be hidden).
+    Depending on your [membership] tier you might see different options (e.g. GPU might be hidden).

 ## Resource sizing

 When starting a VM on the JupyterHub you have multiple configuration options.

-- Software environment ("Image") - Which software environment to use.
-The default, "Base Pangeo Notebook" contains many commonly used earth science python libraries.
+- **Software environment ("Image")** - Which software environment to use.
+The default, *_Base Pangeo Notebook_* contains many commonly used earth science python libraries.
 You can also supply your own custom docker image.

-- VM size ("Node share") - controls cpu cores and amount of memory
+- **VM size ("Node share")** - How many cpu cores and amount of memory.

-- VM type - **CPU only** or **GPU**
+- **VM type** - CPU or GPU focused VM.

 !!! note